The UCSF Fresno Department of Medicine residency program offers a three-year categorical ACGME-accredited program.

 - We discourage routine thank-you notes or e-mails.

-- want to answer factual questions about the program
+- We are eager to answer factual questions about the program.

 - We do not use post-interview emails or letters of intent, nor the absence of communication, to influence an applicant’s ranking.